vgkowski/matchbox/Documentation/container-linux-config.md

 ## Adding Container Linux Configs

-Container Linux Config templates can be added to the `/var/lib/matchbox/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
+Container Linux Config templates can be added to the `/var/lib/matchbox/ignition` directory or in an `ignition` subdirectory of a install `-data-path`.
 Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with group metadata, selectors, and query params.

 ```
 /var/lib/matchbox